 It is essential that you complete the laboratory preparation before coming to the lab.
-You are required to write the aim of the experiment and draw the system diagram if any in your lab book.
+You are required to write the aim of the experiment and draw the circuit diagram if any in your lab book.
 This will be verified and signed by your demonstrators in the lab.
 You will be recording your observations/readings in your lab book.

-At the end of each lab experiment, the student will be assessed by a lab demonstrator on the successful completion of the experiment and understanding of the experiment and results obtained.
+At the end of each lab experiment, the student will be assessed by a lab demonstrator on the understanding and successful completion of the experiment and results obtained.
 Students will be assessed individually.

-Assessment marks will be awarded according to your preparation (completing set preparation exercises and correctness of these or readiness for the lab in terms of pre-reading), how much of the lab you were able to complete, your understanding of the experiments conducted during the lab, and your understanding of the topic covered by the lab.
+Assessment marks will be awarded according to your preparation (completing set preparation exercises and correctness of these or readiness for the lab in terms of pre-reading), how much of the lab you were able to complete, your understanding of the experiments conducted during the lab and your understanding of the topic covered by the lab.

-Mid-Semester Exam
+Mid-Term Exam

-The mid-session examination tests your general understanding of the course material, and is designed to give you feedback on your progress through the analytical components of the course.
-Questions may be drawn from any course material up to the end of week 6.
-It may contain questions requiring some (not extensive) knowledge of laboratory material, and will definitely contain numerical and analytical questions.
+The mid-term examination tests your general understanding of the course material and is designed to give you feedback on your progress through the analytical components of the course.
+Questions may be drawn from any material already covered in the course schedule.
+It may contain questions requiring some (not extensive) knowledge of laboratory material and will definitely contain numerical and analytical questions.
 Marks will be assigned according to the correctness of the responses.